Yakvi/sparrow/docs/daycount.md

 Another thing that caught my attention was the amount of garbage the exe and dll files were adding to their content.
 I'm not going to use any of the standard library (I suspect), so, as of now, it's of no use to me.
 What I have done as a result was introducing -NODEFAULTLIB linker flag, bringing down the size of my executable from 315 KiB to 6.5 KiB!
 I'm sure you can go even further than that but that's more than enough for the time being.

 This also had a neat side-effect of having to define WinMainCRTStartup() which I'm sure I'll be able to use for my own means if I need it (or even get rid of WinMain entirely?).

+## 13. Apr 17, 2020 - Continue hot reloading implementation

+The past few days have consisted in a slow dance of opening the source files, poking a bit around, making refactorings here and there, reading some documentation, and closing it all.
+This resulted however in touching almost all of my codebase to the following chages:

+* I started on a journey of incorporating my yak_defines.h inside the project.
+For now, I changed the includes to types.h which then redirects to yak_defines.
+The idea is that, once, I'm happy with the state of yak_defines, I'll simply copy the code from there into the types.h.
+* sparrow.c: compressing _DllMainCRTStartup even further.
+Not sure I can get rid of it entirely without linking CRT.
+* win32_sparrow.c: continue work on live code reloading.
+My current approach is to rely on existance of the lock file, but a concrete solution still hasn't presented itself (and I'm not entirely happy with the one proposed by Casey).
+In the meantime, I've continued definition of the win32_module structure.
+I hope to find a solution to this in the next commit.